Advertiser disclosure

 When will I receive my financial aid award letter?

 Most colleges send financial aid award letters along with acceptance letters.
-So, typically, once you know you’ve gotten in, you’ll know how much aid they are offering.
-It could be that it arrives a day or two after your acceptance letter.
-If you do not receive an award letter with your acceptance, it’s a good idea to contact the office of financial aid to see if there might have been an error.
+So, typically, once you know you’ve gotten in, you’ll know how much aid they are offering that day or a day or two later.
+If you do not receive an award letter with your acceptance, it’s a good idea to contact the financial aid office to see if there might’ve been an error.

 How do I check my financial aid award?

 The answer to this question can vary by school.
-Most schools send out some sort of paper acceptance letter as well as financial aid award letter.
+Most schools send out some sort of paper acceptance letter as well as a financial aid award letter.
 Others will have both available on their online portal.
-If you are having trouble locating your financial aid award letter, try reaching out to your school’s office of financial aid.
+If you are having trouble locating your financial aid award letter, try reaching out to your school’s financial aid office.